 Nearly two years ago, you replied to an email from my mother.
 She was mourning the loss of her daughter— that’s me— because I am gay.
 She came to you, a radio talkshow host, to ask about the security of my salvation.
 You wondered why I would “redefine intimacy with no conviction” because “the Bible is clear.”
 You talked about me as if I had a wretched illness, telling my mother to “pray, pray, pray that I love Christ more than my sexuality.”
 The reason I know these things is because she forwarded your conversation to me.
 It was actually among the last of communication attempts between us.
 Never have I felt so vulnerable, wrongly berated, unable to defend myself, and frankly, so sad I ached.
 But I still had hope that she would hear and be gracious enough to understand my side one day.

 Imagine my utter shock and excitement when I woke up to see Brandi’s article on Friday.
+(For new readers— Brandi is Rick’s daughter who came out publicly as bisexual in an AL.com article.)
 I immediately found a way to message your daughter, to reach out for some sort of empathy and applaud her outright bravery.
 Coming out in a southern, Christian family is grueling.
 But it’s exceedingly difficult trying to cling to that same precious faith as it is being simultaneously ripped from our hands.
 During the most tumultuous time of my life, when I needed my God the most, you made me feel outcast and vile.
 I had just begun to heal.
 Seeing Brandi’s news and corresponding with her was even more soothing to my soul.
 But then you targeted us on your show.
 My mother was listening— listening to your broad admonitions and expansive vocabulary about redemption— and because of that, you’ve probably sabotaged my chances of making things okay.

 We are on the same side, Rick.
 I am a professing Christian wishing to be in equal communion with my brothers and sisters, yet you’ve shunned me.
 I’m not a prodigal.
 Please don’t assign me to that role.
 I didn’t want to leave.
 But no one will listen long enough to hear me.
 There may be division in your household (like you & Matthew 10 mentions,) but don’t assume yourself equipped enough to testify that Brandi, me or any gay person has caused the division— lest this be projecting your own bias and interpretation upon scripture— which we silly, hippie Jesus millennials aren’t supposed to do, correct?
 What if, just perhaps, those of us gay Christians (who haven’t been rejected and scorned beyond repair) are being called to reveal what the Bible truly says?
 Not reinterpret, reinvent, or gloss-over, but truly speak the message of Christ’s inclusive love.